Multi-scale Attention Network for Single Image Super-Resolution: Experiments

 \subsection{Implementation Details}

-For more comprehensive evaluation of the proposed methods, we train three different versions of MAN: tiny, light, and classical, to resolve the classic SR tasks under different complexity.
-Following \cite{SwinIR}, we stack 5/24/36 MABs and set the channel width to 48/60/180 in the corresponding tiny/light/classical MAN.
+For more comprehensive evaluations of the proposed methods, we train three different versions of MAN: tiny, light, and base, to resolve the classic SR tasks under different complexities.
+Following \cite{SwinIR}, we stack 5/24/36 MABs and set the channel width to 48/60/180 in the corresponding tiny/light/base MAN.
 Three multi-scale decomposition modes are utilized in MLKA, listed as 3-5-1, 5-7-1, and 7-9-1.
 The $7\times 7$ depth-wise convolution is used in the GSAU.

-In the training stage, bicubic interpolation is used to generate LR-HR image pairs.
-The training pairs are further augmented by horizontal flip and random rotations of 90\textdegree, 180\textdegree, 270\textdegree.
+In the training stage, the training pairs are augmented by horizontal flips and random rotations of 90\textdegree, 180\textdegree, and 270\textdegree.
 The \{patch size, batch size\} is set to \{$48\times 48$, 32\} and \{$64\times 64$, 16\} in the training-from-scratch and fine-turning stage, respectively.
-The $\ell_1$ loss is adopted to discriminate the pixel-wise restoration quality.
+The $\ell_1$ loss is adopted to discriminate the pixel-wise restoration quality for fairness.
 All models are trained using the Adam optimizer~\cite{ADAM} with $\beta_1$=0.9, $\beta_2$=0.99.
-The learning rate is initialized as 5e$^{-4}$ and scheduled by cosine annealing learning for 160K iterations in training anew, while setting as 1e$^{-4}$ for 80K in fine-turning.
-For ablation studies, we train all models in 20K iterations.
+The learning rate is initialized as 5$\times$10$^{-4}$ and scheduled by cosine annealing learning for 1600K iterations in training anew while setting as 1$\times$10$^{-4}$ for 800K in fine-turning.
 All experiments are conducted by Pytorch~\cite{Pytorch} framework on 4 Nvidia RTX 3090 GPUs.